 Insurance cover on the platform is not to provide betterment, improvement or an upgrade.
 If a claim has been concluded to be payable by the insurer, the payment is meant to put the poster, as claimant, to the original position prior to the incident but not to provide any improvement or an upgrade.

-For example: a 5 year old TV was damaged during a removalist task.
-A claim was lodged to the insurer.
+For example, a 5-year-old TV was damaged during a removalist task.
+A claim was lodged with the insurer.
 Any payment made is not to provide the poster with a better or more expensive TV unit.
 As the TV at the time of damage was already 5 years old and has depreciated in value, the payment made is going to be at the depreciated value of that TV unit.

 As a Poster, you have engaged a Tasker (an independent contractor) to complete your task.
 The Tasker is primarily responsible for the work that is carried out and subsequently liable for consequences that result from their activities when performing the task.